nycu-sslab/Hopscotch/README.md

 # Hopscotch-JS

-Hopscotch-JS is a manually ported JavaScript version of the [Hopscotch micro benchmark suite](https://github.com/alifahmed/hopscotch).
+Hopscotch-JS is a manually ported JavaScript version of the [Hopscotch micro-benchmark suite](https://github.com/alifahmed/hopscotch).

-Currently, Hopscotch-JS's purpose is for evaluating the performance of the shared memory (`SharedArrayBuffer`) in parallel web workers, which tests different memory access pattern in different number of web workers used upon the proxy pattern parallelism (the main thread creates a proxy thread and the proxy thread create other worker threads).
+Currently, Hopscotch-JS's purpose is for evaluating the performance of the shared memory (`SharedArrayBuffer`) in parallel web workers, which tests different memory access patterns in a different number of web workers used upon the proxy pattern parallelism (the main thread creates a proxy thread and the proxy thread create other worker threads).

-It's easy to modify the source code for different purpose; for example, testing `ArrayBuffer` instead of `SharedArrayBuffer`, running the code without web workers, or not using the proxy pattern parallelism.
+It's easy to modify the source code for a different purpose; for example, testing `ArrayBuffer` instead of `SharedArrayBuffer`, running the code without web workers, or not using the proxy pattern parallelism.

 ## Setup